 For day-to-day work on the compiler and CLI you usually stay inside the clone: install dev dependencies once, then build and run tests from npm scripts.

-Prerequisites: Node.js and npm (the installer also expects git and bash).
+Prerequisites: Node.js 20.x and npm (same setup-node version as .github/workflows/ci.yml).
+The installers also expect git and bash.
 End-to-end tests are written in bash and are run by e2e/test_all.sh.

 Typical commands (from the repo root):